 Click here to download a map of the zoo

 We feel that when you visit the most important purpose is to walk around and enjoy exploring the zoo!
 Exmoor zoo in the late Spring and summer has a lovely "tropical exploration" feel to the park.
-A zoo trail is set out just, so everybody does not miss any of the exhibits.
+A zoo trail is set out so everybody does not miss any of the exhibits.
 The paths wind and places are hidden from each other and vegetation like the bamboo and gunnera give a very "jungle" like atmosphere

 The African Café & conservatory Tea rooms seat approximately 130 people.
 The seating is conveniently located at the entrance and exit to the zoo.
 Hot and cold food and drinks are served all year round.
 Baby chairs are available.
 The eating areas are accessible for wheel chair users as well as push chairs.
-Deep fat fryers are used for some food preparation and these foods are available at peak times (between 11.30am to 3.00pm daily).

 The zoo has several picnic areas.
 You are more than welcome to bring your own picnic lunches.
-An undercover picnic area is situated next to the playground and can be served by the Snack Shack in school holiday term times.
+An undercover picnic area is situated next to the playground and can be served by the Snack Shack in main summer school holiday term times.

 An open unsupervised playground is available next to the encounter zone where the organised animal encounter handling sessions take place.
 This includes trampolines which require your supervision when your children use them.
 It is next to the covered seating area for picnics, so visitors can sit and relax and keep their children under supervision.